BradleyCodeU/bradleycodeu.github.io/_apcsp/digitalinfo/foobarv3.md

     'default': 'Hot enough for ya?',
 }
 ```
+In this example, the keys are keywords and the values are responses.
+Say the word 'name' (or text that contains the word 'name') and the character will respond with 'Cowboy Dan'

 - Create an array called npcArray and fill it with False 999 times.
 Then put your characters in the correct rooms like this, `npcArray[103] = dan`